Advertiser Disclosure

 Image Credit: Chris Hassan

-When a return time is provided, guests can go and enjoy the theme park until their return time has come, and when they return, guests can use the Lightning Lane entrance to enter the attraction.
+Once a return time is provided, guests can go and enjoy the theme park until their return time has come.
+When they return, guests can use the Lightning Lane entrance to enter the attraction.

-Once checked in for the attraction, guests will be able to request another return time for a different ride.
+Once checked in for that attraction, guests can request another return time for a different ride.
+There is no limit on how many times you can repeat a particular attraction.

 Enjoy the Park

-Once you have chosen your advanced selections, added an additional return time, and maybe even a Virtual Queue for the latest and greatest ride, all that is left is to enjoy the parks.
+Once you have selected your attraction and have received a return time, all that is left is to enjoy the parks.

 Disney Key to the World card